MireilleBF/cucumber-demo/src/test/java/fr/unice/polytech/cf/demo/store/README.md

 ## Under _withHistory_: first use of containers.
 We want to verify the stock history but do not want to define the history tests in the same context as the stocks.

+## Under _centralsystem_: use of explicit containers and dependency injection

+We use a facade to manage purchases simply by interacting between the purchasing store and the customer through a central system.
+For this, we use DAOs to represent knowledge that could be in Databases (customers and stores) and dependency injection to link these classes.

 **Features** : _StockWithHistory.features_ defines simple tests that include verification of stock actions.
 **Implementations** :The steps are defined in both _StockProcess_ and _StockHistoryProcess_.
 To enable them to share the processed stock, we use a "container" that holds the stock.
 It is automatically created by the environment and establishes a link between the two classes of step tests.